paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - Slide 24: Weekly COVID-19 safety reports

 What was absent: Operational mechanisms distinguishing COVID-19 monitoring from routine systems.
 No AusVaxSafety integration, no Plan's 17 strategies, no governance structures, no performance metrics—despite technical training for professionals.

 Four years later (October 2025), Senate testimony described the Plan as managed through "day-to-day processes" with no systematic tracking.
 OAIC searches found no Plan-specific implementation or governance records.

 The gap: Teaching materials showed routine pharmacovigilance with Safety Plan referenced aspirationally.
-Neither teaching materials nor FOI/OAIC processes produced evidence (workplans, governance minutes, KPI tracking, integration records) demonstrating enhanced monitoring existed as a distinct framework—despite being the legal condition of provisional approval.
+Neither teaching materials nor FOI/OAIC processes produced evidence (workplans, governance minutes, KPI tracking, integration records) demonstrating enhanced monitoring existed as a distinct framework—despite being a regulatory condition and expectation of provisional approval.
+​

 ## ANAO audit history and the pharmacovigilance gap